-Methamphetamine abuse begins with a feeling of euphoria and crashes lands in a battleground of severe withdrawal symptoms including fatigue, achiness, gastrointestinal upset, weight gain, anxiety, paranoia, depression, and even withdrawal-induced psychosis.
+Methamphetamine use begins with a feeling of euphoria and crashes lands in a battleground of severe withdrawal symptoms including fatigue, achiness, gastrointestinal upset, weight gain, anxiety, paranoia, depression, and even withdrawal-induced psychosis.
 Accompanying the withdrawal symptoms of methamphetamines, cravings for the drug are also severe.

 Early Signs Of Parkinson’s Disease

-Those with a history of methamphetamine abuse or individuals currently abusing the substance may wish to become familiar with the early signs of Parkinson’s Disease.
+Those with a history of methamphetamine use or individuals currently abusing the substance may wish to become familiar with the early signs of Parkinson’s Disease.
 Though there is currently no known cure, early detection of the disease can improve long-term outcomes.

 Early signs of Parkinson’s Disease include small tremors or shakiness, which can interrupt simple daily tasks like writing or buttoning a shirt.
 Someone might also notice changes in their balance as they walk, decreasing their stride or shuffling their feet.
 Other signs include unexplained muscle tightness or rigidity and spasms.
 Changes in sleep may also occur as involuntary movements result in disruption of normal sleep cycles.
 Gastrointestinal changes are also common, most notably constipation.

 Know the Warning Signs of Parkinson’s

 - Muscle spasms